LLMAR: A Tuning-Free Recommendation Framework for Sparse and Text-Rich Industrial Domains: Introduction

 \section{Introduction}

 While recommender systems have achieved remarkable success in Business-to-Consumer (B2C) domains such as e-commerce and content streaming, industrial Business-to-Business (B2B) applications—including risk prediction at construction sites, specialized material procurement, and corporate matching—still face formidable challenges.
-In these domains, "data sparsity" is pronounced due to the overwhelmingly low total volume of interactions compared to general e-commerce platforms.
-Consequently, traditional ID-based Collaborative Filtering (CF) methods often perform poorly due to the lack of co-occurrence information \cite{10.1145/3038912.3052569, 10.1145/3695719.3695727}.
-On the other hand, a distinct characteristic of these domains is that individual items and interactions are associated with rich, specialized textual information.
-Therefore, the success of industrial recommender systems hinges on how effectively the semantic interpretation of text information can be integrated into the system to complement sparse ID information.
+In these domains, pronounced "data sparsity" due to lower total interaction volumes causes traditional ID-based Collaborative Filtering (CF) methods to perform poorly due to a lack of co-occurrence information \cite{10.1145/3038912.3052569, 10.1145/3695719.3695727}.
+However, a distinct characteristic of B2B domains is that individual items and interactions possess rich, specialized textual information.
+Therefore, the success of industrial recommender systems hinges on effectively integrating semantic text interpretation to complement sparse ID information.